 - 1. Introduction: Discussion is aimed at establishing the purpose for completing the Tool and for activating students' prior knowledge; sometimes students need help to realize they do, actually, have ideas.
-In later Tools, the introduction also involves going back to ideas and questions from earlier Tools and discussions. - 2.
-Private thinking and writing: Students use the Process Tool to think about, draw, and write their ideas, questions, conclusions, and explanations individually. - 3.
-Sharing ideas: Students share and compare ideas using think-pair-share, small group discussion, or other classroom elicitation strategies. - 4.
+In later Tools, the introduction also involves going back to ideas from earlier Tools and discussions. - 2.
+Private writing: Students use the Process Tool to write their ideas, conclusions, and explanations individually. - 3.
+Sharing ideas: Students share and compare ideas using think-pair-share, small group, or classroom elicitation strategies. - 4.
 Consensus-seeking discussion accompanied by public writing: Public writing refers to a class-level documentation of ideas (PPT slides, sticky notes on posters, digital image of white board).
-The nature of the consensus seeking is different for the different tools. - Expressing Ideas & Predictions Tools: Class comes to consensus about: - Similarities and differences among students' ideas - Important issues and points of disagreement - Questions and wonderings about the system - Evidence-Based Arguments Tool: Class comes to consensus about: - Relevant patterns in data - Warranted conclusions - Unanswered questions these remaining questions cannot be determined by looking at patterns in the investigation data, and establish the need for atomic-molecular scale models - Explanations Tool (and follow-up explanation activities in the last lesson): Class comes to consensus about: - Coherent explanations that answer the Three Questions while following the rules (middle column of the Three Questions) in ways that are consistent with evidence (last column)
+The nature of the consensus seeking is different for the different tools. - o Expressing Ideas & Predictions Tools: Class comes to consensus about: - Similarities and differences among students' ideas - Important issues and points of disagreement - Questions about the system - Evidence-Based Arguments Tool: Class comes to consensus about: - Relevant patterns in data - Warranted conclusions - Unanswered questions especially answers to the Three Questions that cannot be determined by looking at patterns in the investigation data - Explanations Tool (and follow-up explanation activities in the last lesson): Class comes to consensus about: - Coherent explanations that answer the Three Questions while following the rules (middle column of the Three Questions) in ways that are consistent with evidence (last column)